jakeyboi1/item_swapper/README.txt

 It uses recipe itemss (just any item you want to use) it does not remove the recipe item itself.
 It will remove the items you set it too and the amount you set it too and add the item you set and the amount you set.
 It currently supports using a max of 5 items to craft an item you can use less items than 5 though just make sure you specify it at the totalrequired
-ALSO with the crafting it is not required, you can use another crafting system to craft the items if you want or just no crafting at all.
-Just thought the idea of recipes to craft them was a cool concept.